September 19, 2017

 The right data is a major component to helping with organizational challenges around labor costs, scheduling, employee turnover and engagement.
 Infor Healthcare has solutions that speak to solving these challenges.
 Infor Workforce Management for Healthcare is a solution that helps with care alignment and workloads, talent-behavior dimensions, and evidence-based productivity.
 Also, Infor Talent Science helps you use science to hire employees, not just intuition.
 Our solutions help enhance the patient and provider experience by enhancing labor productivity and improving internal communication.
 So if your organization is asking: How can we make sure our workforce is engaged with the patients we provide care for?
 Leverage technology to help recognize good work and reward providers with a clear career path and development opportunities.

 If healthcare organization can’t take care of their providers, they can’t take care of their patients.
-To learn more about this topic, view our webinar Aim for more: Beyond the Triple Aim in Healthcare.
 We challenge you to aim for more than the Triple Aim and enhance the experience of your providers of care.
 How is your organization engaging caregivers?

 - Danielle Miller, PHD(c), MSN, RNC-OB Chief Nursing Officer, Clinical Applications